The reason lawyers aren’t better at harnessing technology isn’t their lack of tech skills.

 You’re trying to build a successful law practice, not become the next Elon Musk, right?

-(Of course, if you are a full-fledged tech-geek, then you check out this conference)
+(But, if you are an insufferable legal tech-geek, then check out this conference)

 The Bottom Line…